devnull-cz/c-prog-lang/modules/structures.md

 };
 ```

-- another reason is when looking for variable names in a big source code
+- when looking for variable names in a big source code repository (using
-  repository (using `ctags`, `cstyle` or tools such as
+  `ctags`, `cstyle` or tools such as
   [OpenGrok](https://github.com/opengrok/opengrok/)), there would be large
   amount of generally named variables like `port`, `size`, etc in various source
   code files.
 However, with the prefix, like `sin_port`, very often you find
   just one, the one you are looking for.

 ## Struct layout in memory